Need a Ride

 favorite.

-bistro, was only $10, both for supper and champagne brunch.
-The
+dining bistro, was only $10, both for supper and champagne brunch.

-early: The restaurant is small and while supper is available nightly,
+Book early: The restaurant is small and while supper is available

-the champagne brunch takes place only three times per seven-night
+nightly, the champagne brunch takes place only three times per

-are obviously used to dealing with kids, and seem to enjoy the interchange
+orders are obviously used to dealing with kids, and seem to

-over the phone.
-In-room breakfast is Continental only and ordered
+enjoy the interchange over the phone.
+In-room breakfast is Continental

-products) free of charge.
-They are available at meals and at the
+(Coca-Cola products) free of charge.
+They are available at meals

 Entertainment